Parenthood reshapes relationships.

 Yes.
 Couples therapy addresses what’s happening between you; individual therapy gives one or both partners space for something they’re carrying personally — PND, birth trauma, anxiety.
 Where both are relevant, we use separate therapists for each so neither space bleeds into the other.
 Your assessment therapist can advise.

-You will hear from your therapist within 48 hours of your booking and assessment slots are typically available within 5–7 days of booking.
+You will hear from your therapist within 3 working days, and assessment slots are typically available within 5–7 days of booking.

 It varies.
-Some couples work together for six to eight sessions on a specific issue; others work for six months or more.
+Some couples work together for six to eight sessions on a specific issue; others work on more complex challenges for six months or more.
 The assessment gives your therapist a clearer sense of what’s realistic for your situation – but the choice is always yours.

 Questions?
 Book a free 15 minute consultation to speak to our team.